[

 A new study finds those who’ve lost weight and kept it off tend to eat more often than heavier people — yet still took in fewer daily calories.

 Lead researcher Jessica Bachman, assistant professor in the Department of Nutrition and Dietetics at Marywood University in Scranton, PA, was part of a group that profiled 250 people who’d lost significant amounts of weight.
-The key was to learn how they maintain their weight loss in order to help others lose weight and keep it off.
+The key was to learn how they m

 One Good Thing About the Recession, People Are Smarter Shoppers — Survey of the Day